angiekimtran/trackgols-front-end/README.md

 ## How To Set Up TrackGols's Front-end Layer
 -   From the root directory do "npm install"
--   Do "npm start" to run the front-end
+-   Do "npm start" to run the front-end server

 ## Dependencies